 Can Spouses of Deceased Veterans Receive Benefits?

 Spouses and dependents of veterans are eligible for certain benefits including health care, life insurance, and tuition reimbursement.
-Additionally, veterans’ surviving spouses or dependents may also qualify for added support as outlined below.
 Some programs may only apply to low-income families while others depend on the veteran’s service-connected disability status.
 If you’re unsure whether or not you qualify for benefits as a surviving spouse or dependent, the attorneys at Tuley Law Office can help.

 Dependency and Indemnity Compensation (DIC)

 Dependency and indemnity compensation is a tax-free monthly benefit for eligible survivors of veterans who died from a service-related injury or illness.
 Benefits and qualifications vary for surviving spouses, children, parents, and other dependents.

 To be eligible for DIC benefits as a surviving spouse of a veteran, you must meet certain requirements and provide evidence supporting your claim.
 For spousal benefits, one of the following must be true: